 Most bounty hunters are employed by a bail bondsman.
 If a bounty hunter is able to track down and apprehend the fugitive, the bounty hunter is paid a portion of the bail that the fugitive initially paid.
 If the fugitive eludes bail, the bondsman is ultimately responsible for the remainder of the fugitive’s bail.

-Therefore, the bounty hunter is the bail bondsman’s way of ensuring his clients arrive at trial.
+The bounty hunter is the bail bondsman’s way of ensuring that their clients appear in court as promised.
 In the United States, bounty hunters catch an estimated 31,500 bail jumpers per year, about 90% of people who jump bail.

-Bounty hunters are also sometimes known as “bail enforcement agents” or “fugitive recovery agents,” which are the preferred industry and polite terms, but in common speech (and language), they are still called “bounty hunters”.
+Bounty hunters are also sometimes known as “bail enforcement agents / officers” or “fugitive recovery agents / officer” which are the preferred industry titles.
+However, in most cases they are referred to as simply bounty hunters.